Sipho-Mtshali/STK-College-Pty-Ltd-Website/README.md

-# STK Education Website
+# STK College Website

-A modern, responsive educational website for STK Education built with React, Tailwind CSS, and Firebase.
+A modern, responsive educational website for STK College built with React, Tailwind CSS, and Firebase.

 ## Features